 Each metal type will react differently to Metal Boost as each kind of metal has unique characteristics.

 Chrome is typically chrome plated and referred to only as chrome.
 The plating helps provide a decorative look on a vehicle, but these chrome plating types are exceptionally thin and need protection before they are ruined beyond repair.
 If the chrome is not peeling off of the surface, you should be able to bring the chrome back to a brilliant shine.

 If you are using a machine, please use caution if any surface edges start to lift.
 The machine can quickly peel back chrome plating areas on bumpers and other surfaces where the negligence of maintenance caused the chrome plating to peel.
 Do these areas by hand to avoid the possibility of making the surface appear worse.

-We always suggest running the machine at a lower speed and continually check your work.
+We always suggest running the machine at a lower speed and continually checking your work.
 You can check your work using a soft microfiber cloth to remove the remaining Metal Boost and observe the surface.
-Using Wipe Away can help remove the excess product if you applied too much Metal Boost.
+Using Wipe Away can help remove the excess product if you apply too much Metal Boost.
 Only mist Wipe Away onto the Metal Boost and wipe off with a clean microfiber cloth.
-Using a terry towel can cause the plating to appear dull and “swirled” due to the fiber's aggressiveness.
+Using a terry towel can cause the plating to appear dull and “swirled” due to the fiber’s aggressiveness.
 While a terry towel could be great for hand polishing, we do not recommend removing the product when using a machine.